DoaaDaban/reading-notes/201/Read13b.md

 1. 2D Transforms
    - 2D Rotate:The rotate value provides the ability to rotate an element from 0 to 360 degrees.
    - 2D Scale: allows you to change the appeared size of an element.
-   - 2D Translate: will change the position of an element
+   - 2D Translate: will change the position of an element.
    - 2D Skew: used to distort elements on the horizontal axis, vertical axis, or both.
 1. To combine transforms, list the transform values within the transform property one after the other without the use of commas.
 1. Perspective